fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Readme.md

 ### For a five person group of inexperienced people plus one experienced and using the online manuals

-* Table assembly, Gantry assembly and Carriage assembly was completed in 6 hours of work spread over two days, without stressing.
+* Table assembly, Gantry assembly and Carriage assembly was completed in 6-7 hours of workshop spread over two days, without stressing.

 # Pictures